trussworks/trussels-guide/Trussels-Guide.md

 you need all hands on deck for an outage or something is important enough that e v e r y o n e in the channel needs to know right now.

-:lock: [Specify the time zone](https://docs.google.com/document/d/1tHs182Y5sE5FyVU9jCmJxbdMYiEegNcQG2tYc_QWvfU/edit) when you mention a specific time.
+:lock:[Specify the time zone](https://docs.google.com/document/d/1tHs182Y5sE5FyVU9jCmJxbdMYiEegNcQG2tYc_QWvfU/edit) when you mention a specific time.
 We have Trussels spread across the US, and we don’t default to a particular time zone across the company.

 Ping someone directly (@[their name]) when you need to make sure they see your message.
 We don’t expect anyone to stay on top of every channel.